The big takeaway from 2021? Consumers have taken control of your brand.

 CEO & Founder, dirico

 Influencer marketing is now a dominant marketing methodology.
-As the impact of social media continues to grow, so too does the weight and influence of influencers.
-New rules have resulted in increased influencer regulation and responsibility, while many influencers have thrived with drastic audience and engagement growth.
+As the impact of social media continues to grow, so too does the weight and power of influencers.
+Stricter rules have resulted in increased influencer regulation and responsibility, while many influencers have thrived due to drastic audience and engagement growth.

-Influencer marketing now offers better results, with fewer risks.
+Influencer marketing now brings better results, with fewer risks.

-The brands that make the most of these opportunities are those that dig into what makes consumers tick and identify the influencers that will drive the most impact.
-If you’re not considering influencer marketing moving into 2022, you’re at risk of missing out on expanding your customer base.
+The brands that make the most of these opportunities are those that understand what makes consumers tick.
+Then they work with the influencers that match their brand mission and drive the most impact.
+Develop an influencer marketing strategy in 2022, and expand your customer base.

 “Influencer marketing is no longer about blindly throwing precious budget in seek of influencers with large followings.
 It's about collaborating with content creators and developing relationships with them for a variety of mutual benefits to their business and yours.”